It’s Time to Visit Colombia

 While there are many activities to do when visiting Salento, including mountain biking and visiting coffee plantations; the biggest draw is the hiking Colombia’s legendary Valle de Cocora.

 The Cocoa Valley is easily one of the most beautiful hikes we’ve ever done.
-Just outside of Salento itself, the valley is home to the tallest palm trees in the world.
+Just outside of Salento itself, the valley is home to the towering wax palm trees, the tallest in the world.
 With some reaching as tall as 60 metres, they’re a sight that cannot be missed.

 Eat and Sleep